-(a) Water supplies at institutions shall meet the requirements in 15A NCAC 18C or 15A NCAC 18A .1700, as applicable.
+(a) Water supplies at institutions shall meet the requirements in 15A NCAC 18C or 15A NCAC 18A .1700. .1700, as applicable. (b) Non-community public water supplies shall be listed with the Public Water Supply Section, Division of Environmental Health.

-(b) Non community public water supplies shall be listed with the Public Water Supply Section, Division of at least once a year and submitted to the Division of North Carolina State Laboratory of Public Health Services or other laboratory certified by the North Carolina State Laboratory of Public Health under 10A NCAC 41C .0102
+(e)(b) In institutions that use a non-community water supply, a sample of water shall be collected by the Department at least once a year and submitted to the Division of North Carolina State Laboratory of Public Health Services or other laboratory certified by the North Carolina State Laboratory of Public Health under 10A NCAC 41C .0102 Department to perform bacteriological examinations.